St. Paul's United Methodist Church

 To know and follow Christ, and to help others know and follow Christ

 The Neighborhood Meal and Enrichment Program provided a warm, nutritious meal, for (but not limited to) the Wellington Heights, Mound View, and Oak Hill neighborhood children and their families.
 Noon meals were provided at St. Paul’s United Methodist Church for the neighborhood children and their families.
 The meals were prepared and served on site.
 Six community churches helped to sponsor the program.
-This was the twenty-third year for the program.
-A total of 11,347 meals were prepared and served during the summer of 2012.
+This was the twenty fourth year for the program.
+A total of 6,251 meals were prepared and served during the summer of 2015.

-- The program operated Monday-Friday for eleven weeks.
+2. The Program operated daily Monday through Friday for eleven weeks.

-- Volunteers helped prepare and serve meals in the kitchen.
-Volunteers in the dining room serve water and wipe the tables as guests clear their trays after eating.
-Some days when there were not enough church-based volunteers, neighborhood guests volunteered their help.
+5. Volunteers served beverages in the dining room.
+Volunteers helped prepare and serve meals in the kitchen.
+The persons served then cleaned their own area when finished eating.
+Some days when there were not enough volunteers, neighborhood persons volunteered their help.

-- The NMEP worked in collaboration with the St. Paul’s UMC SPRINT summer youth program and the Matthew 25 Program by providing meals prepared at St. Paul’s UMC.
+6. The NMEP worked in collaboration with the St. Paul’s UMC SPRINT summer youth program.

-- The NMEP employs a Program Director part time year around.
-In addition, the NMEP employs one Food Production Manager during the summer months.
+7. The NMEP employs a Program Director and a Bookkeeper part time year around.
+In addition, the NMEP employs one Food Production Manager, and a Greeter during the summer months.

-- Funding for the NMEP came from private donations, community donations, pledges from the sponsoring Churches, the Greater Cedar Rapids Community Foundation, The Thrivent Financial for Lutherans, the ELCA (Lutheran) Domestic Hunger Grant, and the Summer Food Service Program for Children.
-The program received food donations from some private individuals, and has access to the HACAP Food Reservoir.
+8. Funding for the NMEP came from private donations, community donations, pledges from the sponsoring Churches, and the Summer Food Service Program for Children.
+The program received food donations from some private individuals, produce donations from Hy-Vee Grocery Store, and has access to the HACAP Food Reservoir.
 There is no one source of continuous funding for the program, and so fund raising is a continual, on-going process.